 - (At least) halve food losses and waste

 There are two major goals to reach as part of this Great Food Transformation: improve the health of the world’s citizens through diet changes and reduce environmental degradation caused by food production.
-Experts estimate that success in this transformation could reduce total mortality by as much as 23.6%.
+Experts estimate that success in this transformation could reduce total mortality by as much as 23.6 percent.
 And changes in food production practices could benefit the environment in multiple ways:

 - Climate change